 Lake cruises are a lovely relaxing way to pass an hour or two and you can combine them with a visit to Mainau Island, known as Flower Island, or to another country!

 Strolling the lakeside promenade is a popular pastime but be sure to make time to enjoy the delicious cakes and pastries available in one of the many bakeries and cafes in town, too.
 Germans do cakes so well!

-It may be a little further from Munich than Salzburg and Lindau but the extra time it takes you to reach Rothenburg ob der Tauber is well worth it.
+It may be a little further away than Salzburg and Lindau but the extra travel required for a Rothenburg day trip from Munich is well worth it.
 Surely one of the most picturesque towns in Germany, Rothenburg oozes charm around every corner.

-Dating back to the 10th century, Rothenburg still retains its fortifications and the best way to get your bearings is to walk around the city walls.
+Dating back to the 10th century, Rothenburg – which is situated on Germany’s Romantic Road - still retains its fortifications and the best way to get your bearings is to walk around the city walls.

 Around every corner of the town there’s a postcard-worthy view - the Plonlein is one you are probably already familiar with.
 Marktplatz (Market Square) is a great place to enjoy a drink and absorb the atmosphere of a real life fairytale village.

 How to get to Rothenburg ob der Tauber from Munich